 Longtime or frequent morphine users will build up a tolerance for the drug over time, which means they will have to take larger amounts of the drug for their bodies to respond to it.
 Higher amounts can lead to overdose.
 Those who suddenly stop or reduce their usage likely will experience withdrawal, the period when the body attempts to adjust to a lower amount of the drug being in its system.

 Users in morphine withdrawal may experience these physical and psychological changes as they manage strong cravings.

 Psychological morphine withdrawal symptoms include:

-According to GINAD, withdrawal effects can also include uncontrollable crying, involuntary yawning, chills, and cold sweats.
+Withdrawal effects can also include uncontrollable crying, involuntary yawning, chills, and cold sweats.
 Prolonged morphine use can also harm one’s immune system, making it easier for someone to catch infections.
-According to the network, the most obvious signs that someone is in active morphine addiction includes sweating, shaking, and vomiting.
+The most obvious signs that someone is in active morphine addiction includes sweating, shaking, and vomiting.
 Sweating can last up to three days.
 Users in withdrawal may also appear to be in pain or highly anxious.

 Morphine withdrawal will not be the same for everyone.
 The intensity and duration depend on various factors, including:

 The half-life of morphine is estimated to be between two hours to four hours.
 Acute withdrawal symptoms can start six to 14 hours after the last dose is taken and peak within 36 hours to 72 hours.
 Symptoms can last up to several weeks to a month or longer, depending on the person.

 Here is a general overview of what happens when morphine users stop taking the drug.

 First 6-14 hours – There may be noticeable changes in mood, including anxiety, and users may have strong cravings for morphine.